 The special focus of this exclusive 5-day training with Judith Lasater is on pranayama; the practice that uses the breath as a vehicle to carry us “toward our centre” in a subtle and powerful way.
 Experience specific Active and Restorative poses that open us to our breathing.

-While it is not well-known, in traditional yoga training, pranayama practice was much more important than asana practice.
+In traditional yoga training, pranayama practice was much more important than asana practice.
 We will approach the topic first from breathing awareness techniques that are suitable for all levels of students, and then move into traditional pranayama practice.
 Classic yoga teachings state that pranayama is the gateway to meditation.

 In addition to the classical techniques of practice, we will explore ourselves through discussion, short writing assignments, and the cultivation of an introspective attitude.